Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Experimental Setup

 Refer to \cref{tab:bc-setup} for BC algorithmic details.
 It is important to note here that, although we report five $\beta$ hyper-parameter values, there are only two degrees of freedom.
 As we stop gradients flowing from $\pi_0$ to $\pi$, choice of $\beta_0$ is unimportant (as long as it is not $0$) as it does not influence the interplay between gradients from individual loss terms.
 We set these values to $1$. $\beta^a_e$'s absolute value is also unimportant, and only its relative value compared to $\beta^z_u$ and $\beta^a_u$ matters.
 We also set $\beta^a_e$ to $1$.
 For the remaining two hyper-parameters, $\beta^z_u, \beta^a_u$, we performed a hyper-parameter sweep over three orders of magnitude, three values across each dimension, to obtain the reported optimal values.
 In practice $\pi_0 = \{\pi_i\}_{i\in\{0,...,N\}}$, multiple trained priors each sharing the same $\beta_0$ hyper-parameters.
-Four seeds were ran, as for all experiments reported in this paper.
-We observed very small variation in learning across the seeds, and used the best performing seed to bootstrap learning off for all latter experiments.
+For $\alpha_m$, denoting the hyper-paramter in \Cref{eq:apes-objective} weighing the relative contribution of the $\pi^H_0$'s self-attention entropy objective $IGF(\stateActionHistory_k)$ with relation to the remainder of the RL/BC objectives, we performed a sweep over three ordered of magnitude ($1e^0, 1e^{-1}, 1e^{-2}$).
+This sweep was ran independent of all the other sweeps, using the optimal setup for all other hyper-parameters.
+We chose the hyper-parameter with lowest $D_{KL}(\pi^H||\pi^H_0)$, $\mathcal{H(\mathbf{m})}$ combination.
+Four seeds were ran, as for all experiments.
+We observed very small variation in learning across the seeds, and used the best performing seed to bootstrap off for transfer.
 We separately also performed a hyper-parameter sweep over $\pi$ learning rate, in the same way as before.
 We did not perform a sweep for batch size.
 We found for both BC and RL setups, that conditioning on entire history for $\pi^H$ was not always necessary, and sometimes hurt performance.
 We state the history lengths used for $\pi^H$ for BC in \cref{tab:bc-setup}.
 This value was also used for both $\pi^H$ and $Q$ for the RL setup.

 We prevent gradient flow from $\pi_0$ to $\pi$, to ensure as fair a comparison between ablations as possible: each prior distils knowledge from the same, high performing, policy $\pi$ and dataset.
 If we simultaneously trained multiple $\pi$ and $\pi_0$ pairs (for each distinct prior), it is possible that different learnt priors would influence the quality of each policy $\pi$ which knowledge is distilled off.
 In this paper, we are not interested in investigating how priors affect $\pi$ during BC, but instead how priors influence what knowledge can be distilled and transferred.
 We observed prior KL-distillation loss convergence across tasks and seeds, ensuring a fair comparison.